Last updated:

 Learn how to create a Power Automate flow to automatically email inspection reports with Outlook.

-• Inspection reports that get emailed are based on the inspections, which the account that generated the API token has access to.
-If you're an administrator, you can provide yourself inspection access or assign yourself the "data access" permission to have visibility over all inspections in your organization.
+Inspection data that gets processed are based on the inspections, which the account that generated the API token has access to.
+If you're an administrator, you can provide yourself inspection access or assign yourself the "Override permissions: View all data" permission to have visibility over all inspections in your organization.

 1. Recurrence